Uberi/University-Notes/GENE123/GENE123.md

 * If power is positive, the element absorbs energy.
 * If the power is negative, the element supplies energy, and our original assumption was incorrect.

+The passive sign convention is simply the idea that the current enters the positive terminal of a passive circuit element.

 Consider the following circuit:

     ___  + 12 V